yingcyl/reading-list/README.md

 # Reading List - React app
 Simple reading list app where you can add, update and delete books in your reading list.

-This project was created using HTML, CSS, Javascript, React, Axios, JSON Server and Netlify.
+This project was created using HTML, CSS, Javascript, React, Axios and JSON Server.

 # Usage